lucbarn/text-crawler-app/README.md

 Finally, the app is run with:
 `python3 app.py`

+## Usage

+Add the words, one by one, and then click on the start button.
+You can see the list of words by clicking on the Words button in the upper-right corner and delete them if necessary.
+You can also see the list of ebooks by clicking on the Ebooks button.

 ## Ebooks

-In order to make the app work, ebooks in txt format (or more generally text files) have to be added to backend/ebooks
+In order to make the app work, ebooks in txt format (or more generally text files) have to be added to backend/ebooks.
+This has to be done manually before the app is run.